salsa-rs/salsa/book/src/common_patterns/on_demand_inputs.md

 # On-Demand (Lazy) Inputs

-Salsa input quries work best if you can easily provide all of the inputs upfront.
+Salsa input queries work best if you can easily provide all of the inputs upfront.
 However sometimes the set of inputs is not known beforehand.

 A typical example is reading files from disk.